 Apple moves slowly, while Android races ahead at full speed.
 Individual technological innovations of Android devices are way ahead of Apple.
 Usually, Apple follows Android.
 For instance, the Huawei P9 was released with a dual rear camera system earlier this year and now the iPhone 7 Plus has it.

 If there's a new innovation you're interested in then you should go with Android.
 Manufacturers of Android devices give you plenty of fresh choices for new technology.
 If you want last year's innovations jumbled into one device, then Apple is the best bet.
 Remember, many new features Apple touts are already in Android devices.
 The iPhone 7 is now water resistant, but Android did it first two years ago, and the Galaxy S7 still has a higher IP68 certification than the IP67 certification of the iPhone 7.
 Android started using haptic feedback two years ago as well.
 Apple marketing is clever.
 For instance, many people believe that Apple invented the smartphone.

 If you want more internal storage on Apple devices, then you need to either erase your stuff or buy another phone.
 Apple devices don't give you the option to expand with a microSD card.
 But many Android smartphones come equipped with microSD card access.

 The difference between a 32 GB iPhone 7 and the 256 GB version is $200.
 But the SanDisk Ultra 200 GB microSD card only costs $72.
 That's a huge savings.
 But another great thing about microSD card support is you can customize how much storage you have for your phone.
 For instance, SanDisk microSD cards come in 8, 16, 32, 64, 128, 200, and 256 GB.
 So if you just need an extra 64 GB you would only have to pay $20.

+Do you agree with these points?
 What other ways is Android better than iOS?
 Let us know in the comments below!